 We stay an extra night at Manang to allow acclimatization by taking a hike to a higher elevation.

 From Manang, we move away from the main trail towards Khangsar village and further on to Tilicho Base camp, where there are a few lodges.
-We hike up to Tilicho Lake, which takes about 3 hours and an altitude gain of some 750 meters.
+We hike up to Tilicho Lake, which takes about 3 hours and an altitude gain of 750 meters.
 It is a fantastic environment, with the Lake appearing a beautiful Turquoise on sunny days.
 It is a reasonably large Lake, which is 4 km in length, and the deepest part is 85 meters deep.
 We retrace our steps to Tilicho Base camp, upper Khangsar, cross the Marsyangdi River to join the main trail again the following day on to Thorung high camp.

 The 1600 meters descent from Thorung La pass 5416 meters is equally amazing and varied.
 The trail from the pass takes Marsyangdi towards the Kali Gandaki valley and descends through Muktinath’s village.
 We trek to Jomsom the next day.
 It is a short day of hiking.
 The trek ends in Jomsom.
 Jomsom lies in the windy Kali Gandaki valley below the towering Mount Nilgiri, 7061 meters.
 We fly out to Pokhara the next morning.